 Here are some things to expect from non-traditional weddings as well as ideas and tips on how to plan your own non-traditional wedding.

 As a wedding guest, you traditionally picture a wedding day starting with a long wedding ceremony filled with walks down the aisle, vows, a unity ceremony, and a first.
 Then, you’ll probably head over to a happy hour and have to mingle with strangers.
 After that, you’ll sit down for dinner, listen to speeches that are too long, and cheer for the couple about 20 times.
 Finally, you’ll head to the dance floor, watch the first dances, and then dance until the end of the night.
+In case you need some dance tips, we’ve got your back!

 But, that’s traditionally.
 When you’re on the way to a non-traditional wedding, throw all of these predictions away.
 Anything goes.